broadinstitute/gatk/scripts/variantstore/tieout/feature_extract/README.md

+# NOTE: the current best practice for comparing feature extract is through a full tieout of filtered reslts

 # ACMG35 Feature Extract Tieout

 The goal is to compare data from the WARP pipeline going into VQSR with the BigQuery approach